SilverHalf/temple-of-febe/mechanics/aspects/envy.md

 [Previous](../aspects.html){: .btn } [Next](malice.html){: .btn }

-# Envious Gaze
+# Envy - Envious Gaze
 {: .center}

 <img class="divider">

 <img class="attack_gif" src="../../images/mechanics/envy.gif">

+<div class="smalltext center">GIF credit: Snowcrows</div>

 <img class="divider">

-Spawns a wall centered on the boss or the Envy add, depending on who cast it.
+Spawns a wall centered on the boss or the Embodiment of Envy, depending on who cast it.
 The wall completes a full rotation counterclockwise before disappearing, dealing damage and corrupting all boons on allies it hits, pets and minions included.

 {: .empowered_description }
 A second wall spawns opposite to the first one, and rotates in the same direction at double the speed.
 The enemy casting the wall also gains all boons that are corrupted, except for <img class="inline alacrity"> [Alacrity] and <img class="inline quickness"> [Quickness].